empirical-org/Quill-NLP-Tools-and-Datasets/README.md

 Quill has developed a grammar pipeline that labels sentences with frequent grammar errors, such as subject-verb agreement errors and plural-possessive errors.
 The goal is to give students feedback on their writing, so that they can correct grammatical errors.
-This pipeline is a combination of simple rules and a statistical machine learning model.
-The machine learning model is trained on a mix of real data from students and data with synthetic grammar errors.
+This pipeline is a combination of simple rules and a statistical machine learning modeling model that is trained on a mix real student data along with synthetic data generated from grammar errors.
 This repository has the code for creating such synthetic grammar errors and preparing a training corpus for spaCy.

-1. Data
+#### 1. Data

 Option 1: Get existing training data